aku11i/kimochii-pointer/README.md

 ## Supported platforms

-Tested on latest version of major browsers (Chrome, Safari, Firefox).
+Tested on the latest version of major browsers (Chrome, Safari, Firefox).

 ## Installation